-And that inspired the idea of a road trip from Delhi to Kathmandu by train and bus.
+And that´s how I got the idea of a trip from Delhi to Kathmandu by train and bus.
 My then flatmate and close friend Javi decided to join me on my journey of seventeen days and 1.500 km across Delhi, Agra, Varanasi, Lumbini, Pokhara and Kathmandu.

 Planning the trip: visa requirements